seanreed1111/sql-recipes/recipes.md

 | Da Vinci | The Mona Lisa |    87 |
 +----------+---------------+-------+
-The same thing can be done by creating a temporary table to hold the maximum price and then joining it with the other tables: mysql> CREATE TABLE tmp SELECT MAX(price) AS max_price FROM painting;
+The same thing can be done by creating a temporary table to hold the maximum price and then joining it with the other tables:
+CREATE TABLE tmp SELECT MAX(price) AS max_price FROM painting;
-mysql> SELECT artist.name, painting.title, painting.price
+SELECT artist.name, painting.title, painting.price
 FROM artist INNER JOIN painting INNER JOIN tmp
 ON painting.a_id = artist.a_id
 AND painting.price = tmp.max_price;